Shoe-Pac/web-object-renderer/README.md

 - **Apollo Client** for state management, alongside **React Context API**
 - **Three.js** + **Tweakpane** for rendering and manipulating 3D object models

-The frontend application explores different approaches to styling and state management, illustrating the flexibility of modern React development.
+The frontend application explores multiple approaches to styling and state management, demonstrating the flexibility of modern React development.

 ---